-ISIS spokesman killed in Aleppo
+Key ISIS deputy and spokesman killed in Syria

 "He absolutely tried to maximize every opportunity to instill fear in Syria and Iraq and the international community and send fighters overseas to attack," Robertson said.

-Prior to his death, the US State Department announced a reward of up to $5 million for information leading to al-Adnani, a "specially designated global terrorist."
+In May 2015, the State Department announced a reward of up to $5 million for information leading to al-Adnani, noting his "repeated calls for attacks against Westerns" and his pledges to "defeat" the United States.

+He said ISIS supporters in the West had a religious duty to launch lone-wolf attacks, a move analysts call a game changer that may have inspired attacks in North America, Europe and Australia.

 "He was the strategic leader of the organization, especially when it comes to attacks on the West," said journalist Graeme Wood, Edward R. Murrow Press Fellow at the Council on Foreign Relations.
 "To have that voice destroyed is a serious blow to the organization, probably the most significant kill that the enemies of the Islamic state have perpetrated since its declaration of the caliphate."